nedbat/coveragepy/doc/excluding.rst

 regular expressions.
 Using :ref:`configuration files <config>` or the coverage :ref:`API <api>`, you can add to that list.
 This is useful if you have often-used constructs to exclude that can be matched with a regex.
-You can exclude them all at once without littering your code with exclusion pragmas.
+You can exclude them all at once in your configuration without littering your code with exclusion pragmas.

 Before coverage.py 7.6.0, the regexes were matched against single lines of your source code.
 Now they can be multi-line regexes that find matches across